 Why Do We Need Alcohol Awareness Month?

 As mentioned earlier, Alcohol Awareness Month brings the stigma of alcoholism to light.
 Many people struggling with alcohol use disorder are in denial that they have a problem and don’t admit that they need help.
 Their family members and loved ones may also have difficulty addressing this uncomfortable situation.
-Alcohol Awareness Month provides resources to families of alcoholics so that they can get them the help they need.
+Alcohol Awareness Month provides resources to families of alcoholics so that they can get the help they need.

 The Prevalence of Alcohol Use Disorder in the U.S By the Numbers